skdelphix/maskdocs/readme.md

 `pipenv shell`

 This will activate the virtualenv in which you can run `mkdocs serve` or whatever else you want.
-To deactivate, use the `deactivate` command.
+You can deactivate/exit the shell with the `exit` command or CTRL+D.

 ## Quick Steps